daheats/daheats.github.io/_posts/2017-03-12-being-ok-weight.markdown

-Thanks to <a href="https://twitter.com/webology">Jeff Triplett</a> for proofing this post, allowing my "heatsisms" to fly.
+Thanks to <a href="https://twitter.com/webology">Jeff Triplett</a> for proofing this post and allowing my "heatsisms" to fly.